carloskiki/icondata/README.md

 This crate provides SVG icon data from popular and free icon libraries.
 Every icon is packaged as its own cargo feature to reduce build times.

-Please note that as long as version 0.1.0 is not published, any patch version can cause breaking changes and is not guaranteed to work.
+Please note that as long as version 0.1.0 is not published, any patch update may cause breaking changes and is not guaranteed to work.

 ## Table of Contents